bnnyng/garden/content/literature-notes/@1984enroth-cugellFunctional.md

 	- See also: [[Mathematics is the most efficient formal system for compressing information about physical reality]].
 - Mathematical models allow for *prediction* of cell behavior in response to different stimuli; “even if one is only interested in a *qualitative* prediction of the form of a cell’s response this will still in general only be possible if a *quantitative* model is formulated.”
 - The *existence* of a possible quantitative analysis implies that the phenomena cannot be fully understood by qualitative means.
 	- In general, maybe need more qualifications on this quantitative analysis before immediately determining it useful?
-See also: [[All models are wrong, but some are useful]].
+See also: [[All models are wrong, but some are useful, after Box]].

 ## Sine-wave grating experiments